 Risk Risk Rating Mitigation Strategy Mitigated Rating Scope and design too elaborate resulting in build ability/cost issues. Е Functional Brief and Accommodation Schedule sign off by COB and BCSC.
 Regular cost reviews and market testing.
 Experienced cost consultant brought on-board during design process.
 Consider procurement route to allow for early contractor involvement/comments on design, staging and buildability (should procurement option allow).
 Safety in design process implemented.
-Consultant and contractor pre-selection process implemented on the basis of OH&S systems and track record.
+Consultant and contractor pre-selection process implemented on the basis of OH&amp;S systems and track record.
 COB Strategy for contractor procurement and standards adherence aligned with requirements. Н Some areas of the community not supportive of development. Е Stakeholder Engagement Plan to be prepared and implemented which outlines the stakeholder consultation process.
 Project objectives to be clearly defined and endorsed during early planning process.
 Community engagement process for the project implemented identifying the key groups for consultation and the degree of influence on the project agreed.
 Communication plan implemented to include media regarding the project to create effective translation of the vision to the community.
 Communications and Stakeholder Management Strategies put in place.
 Seek City Design Review Panel feedback prior to public comment as part of Business Case development. Η External funding - Insufficient funding from external sources to achieve project objectives, leads to potentially reduced support in council for project to proceed. Е Establish an overall funding plan for the site to be developed in accordance with phased priorities.
 High quality and compelling submission for funding and continuation of Funder engagement by COB demonstrating the community outcomes/objectives.
 Prepared staged development options.
 E

-Risk Risk Rating Mitigation Strateg Mitigated Rating Unexpected discovery of site contamination leading to cost overruns and time delays. the future des Geotechnical and environmental investigation to be progressed in the future design stages.
-Contingency allowance to be included in Cost Plan to cover risk.
-Value management process impacts on design of the facility and detracts from requirements of key stakeholders. Е Identification of core facility requirements throughout design process.
+Risk Risk Rating Mitigation Strateg Mitigated Rating Unexpected discovery of site contains and time delays. mination leading to o cost overruns Е Geotechnical the future desContingency Н Value management process impact detracts from requirements of key s • Е process.
+Identification of core facility requirements throughout design process.
 Strong functional brief.
-Including Staging Options in planning. Н Objections to DA from disenfranchised stakeholders. Н Thorough community engagement planning (further mitigations included in Planning Delays). Н Risk Rating Key: Low: L Medium: M High: Н Extreme: Е
+Including Staging Options in planning.
+Objections to DA from disenfranchis sed stakeholders. Н Thorough community engagement planning (further mitigations included in Planning Delays). Н Risk Rating Key: Low: L Medium: M High: Н Extreme: Е